projectfluent/fluent.js/docs/api.md

 The callback function is passed an `l10n` object with the following properties:

-  - `entities`: an object whose keys are the identifiers and value are the entity objects as returned by `getEntity`,
+  - `entities`: an object whose keys are the identifiers and value are the entity objects as returned by `getEntitySync`,
   - `reason`: an object with the reason why `callback` was invoked.

 The `reason` object can be: